Chris Alexander: Are These Service Charges Mine?

 While the expenditure itself may have been incurred prior to the assignment, the obligation to pay the deficit charge does not generally arise until the accounts have been completed and invoices raised.
 This means that an assignee can have a liability for service charges that relate to expenditure incurred prior to the assignment, even though they were not the leaseholder at that time.

 This is why a good conveyancing solicitor should insist upon some level of retention from the purchase price to protect an assignee from liability for a deficit charge at the end of the financial year.
-The difficulty is getting the right amount of funds held back to ensure that the assignee is properly protected as managing agents can be unreliable in estimating expenditure!
+The difficulty is getting the right amount of funds held back to make sure that the assignee is properly protected as managing agents can be unreliable in estimating expenditure!

-The fact that there is a breach of the lease gives rise to the right to forfeit, irrespective of whether it was the assignee or their predecessor who was the guilty party.
+The fact that there is a breach of the lease gives rise to the right of forfeiture, irrespective of whether it was the assignee or their predecessor who was the guilty party.
 The reason for not dealing with notices etc is to prevent the assignee from being able to argue that the landlord has waived its right to forfeit the lease.
-There are statutory limitations on the right to forfeit but such action can in principal leave an assignee having to foot the bill for a debt which contractually speaking they were not liable for.
+There are statutory limitations on the right to forfeit but such action can in principle leave an assignee having to foot the bill for a debt which contractually speaking they were not liable for.
 This is how the “yes” answer to this question can become “no”!

 The true legal position is a little more complicated than the picture I have painted.
-However, as a litigation solicitor I recognise that it is almost always preferable for clients to avoid getting into these disputes if at all possible.
+However, as a litigation solicitor I recognise that it is almost always preferable for clients to avoid getting into these disputes if possible.
 Making sure that there is an adequate retention on a sale and ensuring all arrears are cleared on completion are two ways of ensuring that a purchaser of a leasehold property does not end up having to write a bigger cheque than they ought to!

-Every care is taken in the preparation of this article.
+NOTE: Every care is taken in the preparation of this article.
 However, no responsibility is accepted as being owed to any person or organisation that acts on the basis of information contained within it.
 You should obtain specific advice in respect of individual cases.